 Who I am

 ..and how I got hereI'm a research scientist and engineer: I enjoy discovering new knowledge and using it to solve real problems.
 I have a strong interest in natural and artificial intelligence as applied to complex data.
-Since my PhD in machine learning, I've carried out research and development in several areas including computational linguistics/NLP, visual neuroscience, image processing, botanical taxonomy and most recently, online social networks and journalism.
+Since my PhD in machine learning, I've carried out research and development in several areas including computational linguistics/NLP, visual neuroscience, image processing, botanical taxonomy and online social networks and journalism.
 In each case, I have helped to develop robust solutions to complex, data-centred problems.
 Currently, I work at Full Fact in the "automated fact checking" team.
 I lead the use of machine learning and natural language processing to build tools to help fact checkers.

 Below is the usual reverse-chronological outline of my professional life.
-After 10+ years as an academic researcher, I recently returned to the commercial sector as a data scientist at Signal Media.
-Here, we combine text analytics, machine learning and business knowledge to automatically filter and rank millions of news articles every day.
+After 10+ years as an academic researcher, I returned to the commercial sector in 2014 as a data scientist at Signal Media (aka Signal AI).
+Here, we combined text analytics, machine learning and business knowledge to automatically filter and rank millions of news articles every day.
 Our customers can track news from their industry, monitoring risks and find opportunities, all without being overwhelmed by irrelevant data.
 I later worked for another AI startup and a larger data science company, Dunnhumby.

 In April 2012, I joined the SocialSensor project at City University London as part of a team developing novel multimedia information retrieval systems.
 The focus is to find interesting news stories from online social networks -- principally Twitter -- and to explain to the user why the stories are trending.
 We also want to help journalists to find eye-witnesses to events, such as by finding relevant images and videos.
 The team has since relocated to the Robert Gordon University.